 In order to continue to produce the most technologically advanced instruments and equipment available for the industrial, border and perimeter security and seismic data acquisition markets, it is crucial that we continue to attract and retain top talent.
-To attract and retain talented employees, we strive to make Geospace Technologies Corporation a diverse and safe workplace, with opportunities for our employees to receive educational benefits, cross-function skill-development to grow and develop their career, all supported by competitive compensation and benefits.
+To attract and retain talented employees, we strive to make Geospace Technologies Corporation a diverse and safe workplace, with opportunities for our employees to receive educational benefits, cross-function skill-development to grow and develop their careers, all supported by competitive compensation and benefits.

-Workforce Composition - At September 30, 2022, we employed 650 people predominantly on a full-time basis, of which 415 were employed in the United States, 204 in the Russian Federation and the remainder in the United Kingdom, Canada, China and Colombia.
+Workforce Composition - At September 30, 2023, we employed 681 people predominantly on a full-time basis, of which 451 were employed in the United States, 209 in the Russian Federation and the remainder in the United Kingdom, Canada, China and Colombia.
 Our professional staff includes geoscientists, electrical and mechanical engineers, accountants, computer and data scientists, marketing and human resource professionals.
-65% of our global workforce is employed in manufacturing, 16% in Engineering and 19% in Sales and Administration.
+65% of our global workforce is employed in manufacturing, 14% in engineering and 17% in sales and administration.
 The majority of our employees in the Russian Federation belong to a regional union for machine manufacturers.
 Our remaining employees are not unionized.
 We have never experienced a work stoppage.

 As a global manufacturer of high-tech offerings, we believe that a diverse workforce benefits everyone, from our skilled workforce, to our valued clients, to our trusted shareholders and our society.
-The workforce make up includes 37% white, 32% Asian, 23% Hispanic or Latino, 7% Black or African American, and 1% two or more races.
-Women in managerial roles represent 30% of our domestic workforce.
-We proudly employ veterans of the US Armed Forces, who make up 6% of our domestic workforce.
+Our domestic workforce make-up includes 29% white, 34% Asian, 24% Hispanic or Latino, 11% Black or African American, and 2% two or more races.
+Women in managerial roles represent 3% of our domestic workforce.
+We proudly employ veterans of the US Armed Forces, who make up 3% of our domestic workforce.